Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

-\emph{Why is Diversity Important:} We envision one of the use-cases of our approach in generating data-driven simulation environments for training navigation policies \cite{8865441, Mavrogiannis2020BGAPBS}, \cite{nair2022dynabarn}.
-The diverse multi-robot trajectories can be used to simulate a rich set of crowd behaviors.
+\emph{Importance of Diversity:} One envisioned application of our approach is in generating data-driven simulation environments for training navigation policies \cite{8865441, Mavrogiannis2020BGAPBS}, \cite{nair2022dynabarn}.
+The diversity in multi-robot trajectories enables the simulation of rich and realistic crowd behaviors, providing a robust dataset for policy learning.